derek-blanchette/face-scanner/README.md

 # face-ripper: extract faces from video

 ## About
 Face-ripper uses the face detection deep neural network (dnn) in OpenCV to detect, label and extract faces from supported video formats.
-To be clear, this is an amateur Python project so expect the unexpected.
+To be clear, this is an hobby Python project.

 ## Running the app locally
 Place source video in `video` subfolder.